ensdomains/ens/docs/deploying.rst

 Once successfully mined, you will have a fresh ENS registry, whose root node is owned by the account that created the transaction (in this case, the first account on your node).
 This account has total control over the ENS registry - it can create and replace any node in the entire tree.

-For instructions on how to interact with the registry, see `interacting with the ENS registry`_.
+For instructions on how to interact with the registry, see :ref:`interacting`.

 Deploying a registrar
 ---------------------